mbucknell/Flask_Microservice_POC/README.md

 # Flask_Microservice_POC

-This project can be build by creating a virtualenv for python 3 and then installing the required packages listed in requirements.txt as follows:
+This project can be built by creating a virtualenv for python 3 and then installing the required packages listed in requirements.txt as follows:
 ```
 % virtualenv --python=python3 env